alexkaiser34/MLStocks/README.md

 ## About MLStocks

 ### Overview
-MLStocks is a cross-platform desktop application built with Electron and React JS (using typescript).
+MLStocks is a cross-platform, open-source desktop application built with Electron and React JS (using typescript).
 It displays real time stock data with machine learning price predictions.
 At the moment, up to 50 predefined stocks are supported.
 The application contains three pages that the user can navigate between including a home page, a search page, and a stock charts page.